-- Those who are interested in online learning platforms can check out Coursera, Udemy, edX, Treehouse, Ruby Koans, egghead, and Pluralsight, which all have a variety of courses on programming languages and other software engineering topics.
+- Those who are interested in online learning platforms can check out Coursera, Udemy, Treehouse, Ruby Koans, egghead, and Pluralsight.
+They all have a variety of courses on programming languages and other software engineering topics.

 - Coderbyte offer a mix of free and paid resources and challenges for software engineers looking to practice their skills.
 Read more about Coderbyte in our review.

 - Students can also consider Kenzie Academy.
 A full-time tech bootcamp, Kenzie offers in-person and online courses in 2 tracks: software engineering & UX design and front-end engineering.
 Learn more about Kenzie Academy in our review.